Nicetink/AetherScript/README.md

 - **Arithmetic Operations**: Supports `+`, `-`, `*`, `/` for numerical computations.
 - **Lightweight IDE**: Run your `.aether` scripts in the AetherScript IDE, built with Python and PyQt6.
 - **Memory Safety**: Designed with safety in mind, inspired by Rust (future goal).
-- **Open Source**: Licensed under MIT, welcoming contributions from the community.
+- **Open Source**: Licensed under NSPL, welcoming contributions from the community.

 ## 🚀 Getting Started
 1. **Install Dependencies**: